 The History of Rose Gold Jewelry

-First used in early 19th century Russia, rose gold rose to popularity after jeweler Carl Faberge used the metal in his famed Faberge Eggs.
+First used in early 19th century Russia, rose gold color rose to popularity after jeweler Carl Faberge used the metal in his famed Faberge Eggs.
 Thus, the alloy became known as “Russian Gold” in the 1920s and skyrocketed in jewelry trends around the world.

 Today, rose gold jewelry is beloved for the way that it perfectly compliments every skin tone and is widely available in both engagement rings and fine jewelry selections.